 Financial instruments that potentially subject the University to concentrations of credit risk consist principally of cash and cash equivalents, receivables and investments.
 Cash and cash equivalents in excess of federally insured limits are subject to the usual risks of balances in excess of those limits.
 The majority of the University's cash and cash equivalents are on deposit with a single bank.
 Investments are diversified in order to limit credit risk.
 Student notes and receivables are due from a variety of sources concentrated primarily in the northwestern United States.
-For 2018 and 2017, the University had significant outstanding pledges from three donors totaling approximately 50% of contributions receivable.
-For 2018 and 2017, the University received significant gifts from one donor totaling 14% and 16% of contribution revenue, respectively.
-In addition, the University's students receive a substantial amount of support from state and federal student financial assistance programs which are subject to audit by governmental agencies.
-A significant reduction in the level of this support, if this were to occur, could have an adverse effect on the University's programs and activities.
+The University had significant outstanding pledges from two donors totaling approximately 41% and three donors totaling approximately 50% of contributions receivable, as of 2019 and 2018.
+For 2019 and 2018, the University received significant gifts from one donor totaling 15% and 14% of contribution revenue, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2018 and 2017 (in thousands of dollars)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018 (in thousands of dollars)